PawelMBrzoska/Sandbox_city_generator/README.md

 # Sandbox_city_generator
-My little project to manage cities for RGPs
+My little project to manage worlds for RGPs

+The plan is:

+# Running the app

+The app is easy and strightforward.
+Run Main.py.
+Then you can:
+- Create and balance cities
-Put the number of workshops and stuff and calculate wheter it sums up or not.
+    - Put the number of workshops and stuff and calculate whether it sums up or not.
 Then use some tools to optimize it.

-# Running app

-The app is easy and strightforward.
-Put the number of workshops, use "$" to lock the workshop.
+    - Use "$" anywhere to lock the workshops number.

-# Generating world
+## Generating world

 The plan is to be able to generate entire worlds with this script.
 With: Continents->Countries->Domains->Towns